Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Armour/Five Edicts Dominion/Dread Majesty Command.md

 ## Resonant

-Each character who fails his roll loses one point of Initiative for each success he failed by.
-The wearer doesn’t gain this Initiative.
+Each character who fails his roll loses one point of [[Initiative]] for each success he failed by.
+The wearer doesn’t gain this [[Initiative]].